Nasdanika/architecture/README.md

 Components with descriptions

 Easy transition from informal Arch practiced in some orgs.
-See below
+See below.
+"Democratic" - low barrier of entry for contributors.

 [Software architecture](https://en.wikipedia.org/wiki/Software_architecture) is the fundamental structure of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.